frederikvig/nyum/_recipes/vanilla-custard.md

 ---

-> Split the vanilla bean and add the seeds with the bean into the pot.
+> Split the vanilla bean (or use 2 tsp vanilla extract) and add the seeds with the bean into the pot.

 ---